 Long before her 70-year reign came to an end, the monarch had already kickstarted the process of stepping away from the throne.
-Back in April 2018, the longest-standing British monarch, 94, issued a formal request for the Commonwealth Heads of Government to appoint her son Prince Charles as her successor.
+Back in April 2018, the longest-standing British monarch, 96, issued a formal request for the Commonwealth Heads of Government to appoint her son, Prince Charles, as her successor.

 “It is my sincere wish that the Commonwealth will continue to offer stability and continuity for future generations and will decide that one day the Prince of Wales should carry on the important work started by my father in 1949,” she said during an official Buckingham Palace meeting.

 The monarch went on to say that she hoped Prince Charles will carry on her legacy, adding, “By continuing to treasure and reinvigorate our associations and activities, I believe we will secure a safer, more prosperous and sustainable world for those who follow us: a world where the Commonwealth’s generosity of spirit can bring its gentle touch of healing and hope to all.”

 Prince Charles is the first in a long list of heirs to the throne (followed by Prince William), so the announcement was a long time coming.
-Nevertheless, Queen Elizabeth hadn’t publicly backed her son as the next Commonwealth leader prior, so it’s a pretty big deal.
+Nevertheless, Queen Elizabeth hadn’t publicly backed her son as the next Commonwealth leader prior, so it was a pretty big deal.